warpdotdev/docs/docs/getting-started/refer-a-friend.md

 ### Shipping time frame

 Physical rewards may take 2 to 3 weeks to arrive for users located in the United States, and 4 to 12 weeks for international users.
-After claiming your order, you will receive an email with a shipping confirmation and a tracking link from Printfection.
+After claiming your order, you will receive an email with a shipping confirmation and a tracking link from Printfection, our swag vendor.

 If you have any questions about the status of your shipment or order, please reach out to support@printfection.com with your order number.